Global Change Fellowships

 Meredith Semel

-Meredith’s research investigates the influence of environmental and anthropogenic factors on lemur social behavior, movement, stress physiology, and conservation planning with a focus on the critically endangered golden-crowned sifaka, Propithecus tattersalli.
+Meredith’s research investigated the influence of environmental and anthropogenic factors on lemur social behavior, movement, stress physiology, and conservation planning with a focus on the critically endangered golden-crowned sifaka, Propithecus tattersalli.
 Working with collaborators, she has already achieved extensive data collection, educational outreach activities and wildlife management influence in communities of Madagascar.
-The Global Change Fellowship will support Meredith’s ambition to take on three new projects: 1) Working with a post-doc collaborator at Duke University to investigate the gut microbiome of the golden-crowned sifaka, to better understand lemur habitat variation; 2) Working with collaborators at James Madison University and Virginia Tech to design specialty housing for the GPS collars she developed that will aid in remotely studying lemur behavior and tracking; and 3) continuing local outreach efforts in Madagascar, working with a team of Malagasy students, local guides and educators, and community members to provide training and support of educational and agro-forestry activities for the local communities.
+The Global Change Fellowship supported Meredith’s ambition to take on three new projects: 1) Working with a post-doc collaborator at Duke University to investigate the gut microbiome of the golden-crowned sifaka, to better understand lemur habitat variation; 2) Working with collaborators at James Madison University and Virginia Tech to design specialty housing for the GPS collars she developed that will aid in remotely studying lemur behavior and tracking; and 3) continuing local outreach efforts in Madagascar, working with a team of Malagasy students, local guides and educators, and community members to provide training and support of educational and agro-forestry activities for the local communities.

 Advised by Dr. Ignacio Moore